wp-pure/core/readme.md

 ## wp-pure

-A custom WordPress theme framework to jumpstart new themes.
+A custom WordPress theme framework to jump start the development of a new theme.

 ```shell
 cd wp-content/themes/